 To make an appointment with Open Door, complete the Open Door referral form, and we will endeavour to contact you within two working days.

 If you feel unable to complete the form please let us know by email firstname.lastname@example.org or telephone +44 (0)1904 322140.

 If you would like to give any feedback on your experiences with Open Door please do contact the Operations Manager, Laila Hamade, email@example.com.

 Opening times (via Zoom, phone and email)

-Out of term time
+Out of semester